Kris0211/CSVLocaleEditor/README.md

 ## Features
 - Add, delete, and edit rows and columns with full undo/redo support.
 - Custom CSV loader to open files directly from the FileSystem dock.
+(4.5 only - working on implementing it in 4.6)
 - Search bar to quickly find relevant entries.
 - Adjust column and row sizes, as well as delimiter used in CSV files directly in Project Settings.